Faculty & Staff

 Bernadette Howell, Associate Director of Operations

-Bernadette Howell brings with her 20+ years of clerical/administrative experience and knowledge as well as nearly 10 years in a school setting.
+Bernadette Howell brings over 20 years of clerical/administrative experience and knowledge as well as nearly 10 years in a school setting.
 Her journey through life has taken her everywhere from a bookkeeper trainer to a CFO to working in schools.
-She brings a wealth of knowledge and experience with her, including her devotion to superior customer service and an appetite to always learn!
+She brings a wealth of knowledge and experience including her devotion to superior customer service and an appetite to always learn!
 Her most rewarding journey has been the one she started with her husband, Joe, 23 years ago.
 They have been blessed with two children.
 When she is at home, she enjoys cooking and hanging out with her four fur babies!

 Amy Jacobs, Assistant Director of Enrollment Management